Federation¶

 status requests to the hub with an enrollment token that has lease capability.

-The hub derives holder_instance_uid from the enrollment token; clients provide
+The hub derives holder_instance_uid and the human-readable holder from the

 Use leases when an agent or operator wants to say "I am actively working this